BonoboPLC/bonoboplc_wiki/managing-sub-agents.md

 Your Master Agent account is established with A Sales Credit Limit.

-This limit must be secured with a refundable cash deposit, held as bond by Bhutan Lottery Limited during the term of your agreement.
+This Sales Credit Limit must be secured with a refundable cash deposit, paid to and held as bond by Bhutan Lottery Limited during the term of your agreement.

 - **Sales Credit Limit**